lincore81/xeen-godot-addon/README.md

     - [ ] When I click on the button my cursor changes to indicate the tool mode
     - [ ] Clicking on a cell sets my brush to the materials in that cell
     - [ ] Holding a modifier key allows me to select the material of a single face
-- [ ] I can flip and rotate UV coordinates for each face.
 - [ ] I can rotate or flip the selection (as a whole)
 - [ ] I can drag the selection to move the cells.

+#### Map Settings
 - [ ] I can resize and crop the map without losing all data.
+- [ ] I can press a button to clear the map
+- [ ] I can change the map resource in the GUI.

 #### Cells and Faces
+- [ ] I can flip and rotate UV coordinates for each face in the brush view.
 - [ ] I can override which faces to show in the cell brush ("always visible", "always show", "auto")
-- [ ] I can set faces as passable or non-passable
+- [ ] I can mark cell faces as passable for open doors and such

-### Advanced editing
+### Advanced Editing
 - [ ] I can add a cell object to a cell instance that can be accessed through the map class (doors, chests)
 - [ ] I can rotate and flip cell objects